chamodanethra/biometric_signature/README.md

 ### `createSignature(options: Map<String, String>)`

-Prompts the user for biometric authentication and generates a RSA PKCS#1v1.5 SHA 256 signature using the securely stored private key.
+Prompts the user for biometric authentication and generates a cryptographic signature (RSA PKCS#1v1.5 SHA 256 or EC) using the securely stored private key.
 The payload to be signed is provided in the `options` map.

 - **Parameters**:

 - `options`: A map containing the following keys:
     - `cancelButtonText` (Android only, optional) : Text for the cancel button in the biometric prompt.
 Default is "Cancel".
     - `promptMessage` : (optional): Message to display in the biometric prompt.
 Default is "Welcome".
     - `payload`: The payload to be signed.
     - `shouldMigrate`: (iOS only, required): To migrate to Secure Enclave implementation from the Key Chain implementation used prior to version 5.0.0, need to pass a valid, positive String Bool(as per Swift Official docs).
     - `allowDeviceCredentials` (Android only, optional) : Indicates whether fallback support is allowed for the compatible Android devices.

 - **Returns**: `String` - The base64 encoded cryptographic signature.